Coming soon

 The Northern VCTs are some of the longest-established, having launched in 1995 (NVT), 1999 (N2VCT) and 2001 (N3VCT).

-Since December 2019, the three Northern VCTs have been managed by Mercia Fund Management.
-Mercia is an AIM-quoted company responsible for £1.4 billion across venture capital, private equity, private debt, and its own balance sheet funds (March 2023).
+Since December 2019, the three Northern VCTs have been managed by Mercia Fund Management, a division of Mercia Asset Management.
+Mercia is an AIM-quoted company responsible for £2.0 billion across venture capital, private equity, private debt, and its own balance sheet funds (March 2025).

-The VCT team comprises 16 investment professionals and sits within Mercia’s Venture division, which is led by Managing Director Peter Dines, manages £630 million and has a 50-strong investment team in 11 offices across the UK.
+The VCT team comprises 15 investment professionals, led by recently promoted Fund Principal Stephen Johnson.
+The team sits within Mercia’s Venture division, which is led by Managing Director Peter Dines, and manages £928 million with a 48-strong team and 11 offices across the UK.

 Each team member maintains a local network to help source opportunities and support portfolio companies post-investment.
 The team has access to the wider resources of the Mercia group.

-Meet the manager: Watch our interview with Peter Dines of Mercia
+Watch our interview with Hugo Lough of Mercia Ventures

 Investment strategy

-While the VCTs are generalist, and don’t target any particular sector, Mercia has built a strong track record within the healthcare and technology sectors.
-Both are expected to feature strongly in future investment activity.
+While the VCTs are generalist, Mercia has built a strong track record within the healthcare and technology sectors.
+Both are expected to feature strongly in investment activity.

-The three Northern VCTs have shared the same investment strategy since inception and currently have a combined portfolio of 62 companies and net assets of £343 million (June 2023).
-The vast majority of the investments are common across all three portfolios.
+The three Northern VCTs have shared the same investment strategy since inception and currently have a combined portfolio of 63 companies and net assets of £379 million (March 2025).
+Most investments are common across all three portfolios.

-81.2% of the portfolio is in growth capital investments made after 2015, and 18.8% is in legacy MBO investments.
+90% of the portfolio is in growth capital investments, and 10% is in legacy or MBO investments.

 Combined sector breakdown (%)

-Source: Mercia and Wealth Club calculations, June 2023, *Does not total to 100% due to rounding
+Source: Mercia and Wealth Club calculations, March 2025

 Examples of portfolio companies